Skip to content

 Relational Safety

-• Safety in community in interactions with others.
+• safety in the community in interactions with others

-In the case of physical safety appropriate protective aids may include stove guards, electronic calendars, portable alarms and single dose or secure medication containers.
-We know that the protective factors needed for all areas of safety will be dependent on an individual’s living situation, connection and relationship with family and friends and their own individual physical, economic, emotional and relational needs.
+In the case of physical safety, appropriate protective aids may include stove guards, electronic calendars, portable alarms and single dose or secure medication containers.
+We know that the protective factors needed for all areas of safety will be dependent on an individual’s living situation, connection with family and friends, and their own individual physical, economic, emotional and relational needs.

-While discussions around appropriate safety measures can be challenging, having a comprehensive safety plan in place becomes an important tool for all as dementia progresses through the stages.
-Each individual living with a diagnosis of rare or young onset dementia, their family and their friends may problem solve safety concerns in different ways.
-Attending groups with Rare Dementia Support Canada is one way that both family and friends and people living with a diagnosis may hear ideas from other people who share similar experiences.
+While discussions around appropriate safety measures can be challenging, having a comprehensive safety plan in place becomes an important tool for everyone as the dementia progresses.
+Each individual living with a diagnosis of rare dementia, their family and their friends may problem-solve safety concerns in different ways.
+Considerations around safety and independence are often discussed during supports groups and individual support calls.
+If you are interested in taking part in support, please become a member or contact the RDS Canada support team.